PennyHow/GrIML/README.md

 ## Installation

-The GrIML package can be installed using pip:
+The GrIML post-processing Python package can be installed using pip:

 ```
 $ pip install griml